Alexia KOLPAK, et al.

 attachment at the meta position.
 The CNT substrate broke the

-symmetry of the azobenzene, increasing the potential phase space
+symmetry of the azobenzene, increasing the potential phase

-for H-bond formation: the close-packed arrangement prevented
+space for H-bond formation: the close-packed arrangement

-isomerization via rotation of phenyl rings, increasing the
+prevented isomerization via rotation of phenyl rings,

-H-bond interactions at high temperatures.
-Examples of
+also preserved H-bond interactions at high temperatures.

-crossed out arrows.
+indicated by the crossed out arrows.

-[0032] FIG. 5 illustrates the volumetric energy density as
+[0032] FIG. 5 illustrates the volumetric energy density

-a function of CNT diameter for several nanotube packing
+as a function of CNT diameter for several nanotube packing

 densities ([zeta]).
-For comparison, the shaded region indicates
+For comparison, the shaded region

-densities of azobenzene and Ru-fulvalene solutions (<0.1
+volumetric energy densities of azobenzene and Ru-fulvalene

-Wh/1) are not seen on this scale.
-Note that the gravimetric
+solutions (<0.1 Wh/1) are not seen on this scale.
+Note that

-CNT diameter for constant coverage, was similar to that of both
+independent of the CNT diameter for constant coverage, was

-Li-ion batteries and Ru-fulvalene, all of which are around
+similar to that of both Li-ion batteries and Ru-fulvalene, all

-100-200 Wh/kg.
+of which are around 100-200 Wh/kg.

 [0033] FIG. 6 illustrates computed values of [Delta]H for